Are you struggling to improve your piano playing skills?

 5. Have Your Piano Assessed

-Although research states that pianos last approximately for 75-100 years, it's important to ensure that you check your piano for tuning, voicing, responsiveness and overall maintenance every couple of months.
+Research states that pianos last approximately for 75-100 years.
+However, it's important to ensure that you check your piano for tuning, voicing, responsiveness and overall maintenance every couple of months.
 Having your instrument in its optimum state plays a huge part in your overall piano improvement (literally).
 You can get your piano assessed by a technician where they can get your keys back up to speed and even customise the playing style of your piano so that it does everything you need it to.

 That’s it for today!
 If you’ve got any of your own tips you’d like to share, feel free to pass them on and maybe we’ll add them to the list!
 Good music is all about collaboration, isn’t it?!